How does the deduction for state and local taxes work?

 Proponents of the deduction counter that the portion of an individual’s income claimed by state and local taxes is not disposable income, and that taxing it at the federal level is double taxation.
 Moreover, they argue that federal subsidies are warranted because a significant portion of state and local government spending is for education, health, public welfare, and transportation, all of which benefit the population in other jurisdictions as well.
 A counterargument, however, is that while federal support may be warranted, the substantial revenues gained by eliminating or limiting the deduction could be used to provide direct support through federal grants and loans.

 ———.
 SOI Tax Stats—Individual Income Tax Returns, Publication 1304.
 Table 1.2.
-“All Returns: Adjusted Gross Income, Exemptions, Deductions, and Tax Items, 2016”; and Table 2.1.
-“Returns with Itemized Deductions: Sources of Income, Adjustments, Itemized Deductions by Type, Exemptions, and Tax Items, 2016.”
+“All Returns: Adjusted Gross Income, Exemptions, Deductions, and Tax Items, Tax Year 2017”; and Table 2.1.
+“Returns with Itemized Deductions: Sources of Income, Adjustments, Itemized Deductions by Type, Exemptions, and Tax Items, Tax Year 2017.”

 Burman, Leonard E., and Frank Sammartino.
 2018.
 “State Responses to the TCJA’s SALT Deduction Limit May Be Costly and Favor High-Income Residents.”
 TaxVox (blog).
 January 30.